Lordhowea insularis

-Lordhowea is a genus of flowering plants in the groundsel tribe within the daisy family.
-The only species, Lordhowea insularis, is endemic to Australia's Lord Howe Island in the Tasman Sea.
+Lordhowea insularis is a species of flowering plants in the groundsel tribe within the daisy family.
+It is endemic to Australia's Lord Howe Island in the Tasman Sea.

 Lordhowea insularis is a tall, woody herb growing to 1–2 m in height with distinctive, deeply toothed leaves and clusters of yellow flowers.
 It is found on basalt soils on open, sunny ridges, as well as in light-canopied forest.
 Its seeds are wind-dispersed.